A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 Given the above results, it is easy to prove Theorem \ref{thm:mainTheorem}. \begin{proof}[Proof of Theorem \ref{thm:mainTheorem}] By Lemma \ref{lem:reduction} it is sufficient to compute a solution of cost at most $\max\{\opt(G),\frac{4}{3}\cdot\opt(G) - 2\}$ on a structured graph $G$.
 We initially compute a canonical minimum $2$-edge-cover $H$ of $G$ via Lemma \ref{lem:canonical}.
 Then we apply Lemma \ref{lem:mainLemma} to obtain a 2VCSS solution $S$ with $|S|\leq \max\{|H|,\frac{4}{3}|H|-2\}\leq \max\{\opt(G),\frac{4}{3}\opt(G)-2\}$.
 Clearly all steps can be performed in polynomial time. \end{proof}

 It remains to discuss the proof of Lemma \ref{lem:mainLemma} (assuming $|H|\geq 6$), which is the most technical part of our paper.
 The construction at the heart of the proof consists of a few stages.
 Recall that we start with a 2-edge-cover $S=H$, and then gradually transform $S$ without increasing $\cost(S)$.

-In the first stage of our construction (see Section \ref{sec:removeSmall}) we remove from $S$ all the small components with the exception of the following type of $4$-cycles that require a separate argument in the following. \begin{definition}[pendant $4$-cycle] Let $S$ be a 2-edge-cover of a graph $G$ and $C'$ be a large component of $S$.
-We say that a connected component $C$ of $S$ is a \emph{pendant $4$-cycle} (of $C'$) if $C$ is a $4$-cycle and all the edges of $G$ with exactly one endpoint in $C$ have the other endpoint in $C'$. \end{definition} \begin{restatable}{lemma}{lemsmallComponents} Let $G$ be a structured graph and $H$ be a canonical minimum $2$-edge cover of $G$, with $|H|\geq 6$.
+We now define a specific type of $4$-cycles that need special care.

+\begin{definition}[pendant $4$-cycle] Let $S$ be a 2-edge-cover of a graph $G$ and $C'$ be a large component of $S$.
+We say that a connected component $C$ of $S$ is a \emph{pendant $4$-cycle} (of $C'$) if $C$ is a $4$-cycle and all the edges of $G$ with exactly one endpoint in $V(C)$ have the other endpoint in $V(C')$. \end{definition}

+In the initial phase of our construction (see Section \ref{sec:removeSmall}), we eliminate all small components from $S$, except for pendant $4$-cycles.
+Pendant $4$-cycles are harder to remove, and thus they require separate arguments.
+They will be dealt with in later stages of the algorithm.

+\begin{restatable}{lemma}{lemsmallComponents} Let $G$ be a structured graph and $H$ be a canonical minimum $2$-edge cover of $G$, with $|H|\geq 6$.
 In polynomial time one can compute a canonical $2$-edge-cover $S$ of $G$ such that the only small components of $S$ are pendant $4$-cycles and $\cost(S)\leq \cost(H)$. \end{restatable} In the second stage of our construction (see Section \ref{sec:removeComplex}) we reduce to the case where $S$ consists of large 2VC components only.